How to Bypass Cloudflare with Playwright in 2024

 Step #1: Create a free account in seconds.

-Step #2: On the Request Builder page, enter https://www.g2.com/products/asana/reviews as the target URL and choose Node.js as a language.
-Then, activate Premium Proxy, JavaScript Rendering and Antibot to overcome the anti-bot protections.
+Step #2: On the Request Builder page, enter https://www.g2.com/products/asana/reviews as the target URL.
+Then, activate Premium Proxies and JS Rendering to overcome the anti-bot protections.
 As an extra, we added CSS selectors to grab the title of the page and the number of reviews.
+Finally, choose Node.js as the language.

 Click to open the image in full screen